srcfl/srcful-documentation/docs/application-help-screens/index.md

 - Your Energy Gateway device
 - Power supply (included)
 - A Router with an Ethernet port (if wanting to connect via Ethernet)
-- A mobile phone or computer for configuration

 ## Connection Steps